KomodoPlatform/developer-docs/docs/005-installations/_023-asset-chain-parameters.md

 For example, if this is set to `750000000`, at each halving the block reward will drop to 75% of its previous value.

+#### :pushpin: Examples:

-> A 777777-coin pre-mine, with a 10-coin block reward, and the block reward decreases by 25% every 2000 blocks.
+A 777777-coin pre-mine, with a 10-coin block reward, and the block reward decreases by 25% every 2000 blocks.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=1000000000 -ac_halving=2000 -ac_decay=75000000 &
 ```

-> A 777777-coin pre-mine, a 1000-coin block reward, the block reward decreases by 25% every 100000 blocks, the block reward ends at block 1000000, and the chain adjusts difficulty so 1% of blocks are mined via PoS, 99% via PoW.
+A 777777-coin pre-mine, a 1000-coin block reward, the block reward decreases by 25% every 100000 blocks, the block reward ends at block 1000000, and the chain adjusts difficulty so 1% of blocks are mined via PoS, 99% via PoW.
 The pubkey address receives an additional 0.5% above the block reward for each mined block.
 For example, before the first halving, the pubkey address will receive 5 coins (0.5% of 1000 coin block reward) for every mined block.
 After the first halving, the pubkey address will receive 3.75 coins for every mined block (0.5% of 750-block reward).
 The pubkey address receives an additional 0.5% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 0.5 coins are created and sent to the pubkey address.
 This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=100000000000 -ac_halving=100000 -ac_decay=75000000 -ac_end=1000000 -ac_perc=500000 -ac_pubkey=DO_NOT_USE_5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 -ac_staked=1 &